JacobMPasadena/C-_Calender-Logic/README.md

 # C-_Calender-Logic

+Readme:
-I made this while up for 23 hours (now 24 at the time I'm writing this description) Documentation & Q&A & Readme:
+I made this while up for 23 hours (now 24 at the time I'm writing this) sidenote about hours: Hope you like millitary time! ehh, you can program a am/pm bool logic it takes like an if statement and another int and bool at worst...I believe in you. :)

+The reason I didn't want to tie anything to incrementing Seconds, is so you can control what does.
+If you want to plug this into a more complex system for some reason, you can if...you want i guess.

+Documentation:
 Year, Month, Week, Day, Hour, Minutes, Seconds, are pretty self explanitory, However...

-Month_4YR, standing for Month_forYearRollover, is the amount of Months needed to increment the Year integer D_4WR, Standing for Days_forWeekRollover, is the amount of days that make up a week.
+Month_4YR, standing for Month_forYearRollover, is the amount of Months needed to increment the Year integer

+D_4WR, Standing for Days_forWeekRollover, is the amount of days that make up a week.

-H_ID, Standing for Hours_InDay, is the amount of Hours needed to increment the Day integer M_IH, Standing for Minutes_InHours, is the amount of Minutes needed increment the Hour integer S_IM, Standing for Seconds_InMinutes, is the amount of Seconds to increment the Minutes integer DIM, standing for Days in Month, its the amount of days that have to pass to increment the Month integer DOW, Stands for Day of week
+H_ID, Standing for Hours_InDay, is the amount of Hours needed to increment the Day integer

+M_IH, Standing for Minutes_InHours, is the amount of Minutes needed increment the Hour integer

+S_IM, Standing for Seconds_InMinutes, is the amount of Seconds to increment the Minutes integer

+DIM, standing for Days in Month, its the amount of days that have to pass to increment the Month integer

+DOW, Stands for Day of week

 sidenote about hours: Hope you like millitary time! ehh, you can program a am/pm bool logic it takes like an